Mobile road worker protection system.

 Front and rear cameras capture “beginning to end” video evidence stored on watermarked hard drive.

-The advantages of SAFETYcam align with the three Highways England imperatives:
+The advantages of SAFETYcam align with the three National Highways imperatives:

 Upholds the Safety imperative ensuring no one is harmed when travelling or working on the network.